 This DIY buffalo check tree collar was made with very basic hardware store supplies and fabric.
 You can use any fabric you like to make your own tree collar for under $10!

-Last year we made our own rustic DIY tree collar and we loved the tidy look of it so much that we decided to make another one.
-This DIY buffalo check tree collar is on our tree in the living room this year, but we’ll be using the wooden one from last year on the real tree in the kitchen when we go cut that down in a few weeks.
+a few years ago we made our own rustic DIY tree collar and we loved the tidy look of it so much that we decided to make another one.
+This DIY buffalo check tree collar will be on the tree in the living room this year, but we’re be using the wooden one on our tree on our front porch this time again.
 Tree collars are getting to be so popular now and for good reason: They don’t bunch up under your tree like a tree skirt does, they don’t collect fallen needles and cat fur, and they’re really easy to clean around.
 Plus they look pretty great, don’t they?

 To make your own DIY fabric tree collar, you’ll need:

 - Flexible PVC tubing – There are many different things at the hardware store you could use for this, but the corrugation of this tubing makes it really easy to bend it into a perfect circle without any fuss.